Why Is Mac Storage Still Full Even After Deleting Files?

 - Trash has not been emptied properly and still contains deleted files.

-- Your system storage has amplified all of a sudden.
+- Your system storage has increased all of a sudden.

 - System cache, logs, and temporary files keep on growing enormously.